paysuper/paysuper-docs/api-reference/content/main.md

 **Default** is the asynchronous mode that provides webhook notifications only about a payment.

-**a.** A customer initiates a payment request on your site via the PaySuper payment form.
+**a.** A customer initiates a payment request on your site via the Unlimint Game Services payment form.

-**b.** If the payment is finished with a successful or failed result PaySuper sends a payment notification to your server.
+**b.** If the payment is finished with a successful or failed result Unlimint Game Services sends a payment notification to your server.

 **Pre-approval** is the mode that provides a synchronous notification for user validation and asynchronous notification about a payment.

-**a.** A customer initiates a payment request on your site via the PaySuper payment form.
+**a.** A customer initiates a payment request on your site via the Unlimint Game Services payment form.

-**b.** PaySuper sends the user validation request with the customer data to check the details of the user on the project side.
+**b.** Unlimint Game Services sends the user validation request with the customer data to check the details of the user on the project side.

-**c.** When the project server responds with success or failure, PaySuper continues or cancel the payment respectively for this customer.
+**c.** When the project server responds with success or failure, Unlimint Game Services continues or cancels the payment respectively for this customer.

-**d.** If the payment is finished with a successful or failed result PaySuper sends a payment notification to your server.
+**d.** If the payment is finished with a successful or failed result Unlimint Game Services sends a payment notification to your server.

 **3.** [Verify the webhook request](#verifying-a-webhook).